-Before my last drink, I spent so much money and headspace trying to find my zest, my spark, my “special something” held hostage in an old version of myself.
+Before I decided to stop drinking, I spent so much money and headspace trying to find my zest, my spark, my “special something” held hostage in an old version of myself.

 Although I got different kinds of advice about what I should or shouldn’t do from the people in my life, no one questioned my drinking at the time.
 But I knew I was dancing around the real issue.
 By cultural standards, my drinking habit was nothing to worry about, which is perhaps why I silently struggled in the gray area for so long.
 But when I quit alcohol, a fascinating domino effect of positive shifts naturally followed suit.
 My husband noticed my light turn back on and, after a while, I felt it too.

 I asked several other contributors for specific ways they noticed their spark return after they quit drinking.
 Most people describe a new crystal clear lens on life.
 But sobriety also creates more time, space, and energy to live into our authentic selves.

 In our culture, a sober lifestyle is by no means easy.
 Bad days still exist and struggles are still real.
 But there are payoffs.
 Here are nine surprising and almost accidental ways you’ll find that your spark reignites when you stop drinking.

 1. Accept the full spectrum of the human experience.